Push (Bros album): Chart performance

 In the UK Albums Chart, Push was kept off the number one spot by the compilation album Now 11 for two weeks, and then by Tracy Chapman's self-titled album for a week, although Push went on to sell more copies than both albums in 1988 and ranked as the fourth best-selling album for that year in the UK.

 Track listing

-All tracks written by The Brothers (a pseudonym for Nicky Graham and Tom Watkins).
+All tracks written by The Brothers (a pseudonym for Nicky Graham and Tom Watkins), except where noted.